Senior UI / UX Designer

 Make OutcomeMD more intuitive and efficient so healthcare professionals can navigate patient data and assessments with less friction.

-I focused on insight visibility, data-driven workflows, calmer navigation, and faster decision-making across the healthcare product.
+I focused on insight visibility, data-driven workflows, navigation logic, and faster decision-making across the healthcare product.

 OutcomeMD needed to feel less like a static record system and more like a working surface for care teams.
-The redesign focused on simplifying complex processes, reducing frustration, and helping clinicians manage patient tasks with confidence.
+The redesign focused on simplifying complex processes, reducing frustration, and helping clinicians manage patient tasks with fewer second-guesses.

 A guided carousel of research boards, flow maps, personas, tooling, and solution framing that explains how the UX direction was shaped.